 Before applying for a concession, it is worth consulting the University's regulations, to assess what actions may be open within established bounds.
 Reference points include:

 Terms and conditions for UK Research and Innovation (UKRI) Doctoral Training awards

 It is also worth noting that concessions are designed for unforeseen and unavoidable circumstances, not to compensate for poor progress, work commitments or poor supervision.

 Who can submit a concession?

-Both research students and staff can submit a concession, known as research student concessions and research programme concessions respectively.
+Both postgraduate researchers and staff can submit a concession, known as research student concessions and research programme concessions respectively.
 The information and forms required for each one can be found in the links below: